We're planning to build 4 water treatment plants in Mount Magnet, Cue, Sandstone and Meekatharra to improve water quality in the Murchison region.

 Due to underlying rock conditions, water in these towns may be affected by salinity, hardness, nitrates and other undesirably qualities in the groundwater.
 The new water treatment plants will improve water quality by reducing salinity, nitrates and hardness.

 When is this happening?

-We’ll build each water treatment plant in stages, starting in Mount Magnet in mid 2019 and progressing to Cue, Sandstone and Meekatharra.
+We’ll build each water treatment plant in stages, starting in Mount Magnet in late 2019 and progressing to Cue, Sandstone and Meekatharra.
 We expect all plants to be operational by early 2021.
 This schedule has been determined by each town’s specific plant requirements and available power supply.

 How will the plants operate?

 Existing Water Corporation assets on the water treatment plant sites will continue to operate using grid power.